smjeffery22/learning_materials/c#/notes_c#.md

 ### Reference Type

 - *Reference type* stores reference to variables data
+  - Does not store its value directly; saves the address where the value is kept
+    - Contains a pointer to another memory location where the data is stored
   - Data stored on the *heap*
   - Possible for two variables to reference the same object
   - Possible for operations on one variable to affect the object referenced by the other variable